trelau/pyOCCT/docs/source/tkits.rst

 Exchange
 ========
-The ``Exchange`` toolkit provides utilities for data exchange include reading and writing BREP, STEP, and/or IGES files.
+The ``Exchange`` toolkit provides utilities for basic data exchange include reading and writing BREP, STEP, and/or IGES files.
 The utilities can be imported as:

 .. code-block:: python

-    from OCCT.Exchange import (read_brep, read_iges, read_step,
+    from OCCT.Exchange import ExchangeBasic

-                               write_brep, write_iges, write_step)
+    shape = ExchangeBasic.read_step('model.step')

+The ``ExchangeBasic`` utility is just a class with simple static methods to read and write data.
 For now it is a minimal set of utilities for only the simplest forms of data exchange.
 See the source code for further information.

 Visualization
 =============